-Peter Pan review at National Theatre, London – ‘heart-filling’
+Peter Pan review at National Theatre, London – ‘imaginative, heart-filling, wonderful’

 Sally Cookson’s 2012 production of JM Barrie’s Peter Pan, revived and revised at the National Theatre for Christmas, sees her reuniting with many of the same performers and creative team as her superlative version of Jane Eyre – one of the best stage literary adaptations of recent years.
 The results border on bliss.
 Madeline Worrall – who also played Cookson’s Jane – is an appealingly practical, pyjama-clad Wendy, who struggles with the weight of suddenly becoming a reluctant mother to a troupe of Lost Boys.